lyuborusev/stuffs-factory/README.md

 The database is designed around the main entities - Specification, Group, Components and Parts.
 The relations are defining a treelike structure as:

 Specification - Group: one to many

 Group - Component: one to many

 Component - Part: many to one

 ![image info](./db_design.png)

+### Tests

+There are integration tests covering the basic CRUD operations on all resources.